hackebrot/amelia/README.md

 With auth environment variables in place you can now run **amelia**.

 ```
+  -d string
+        description of the gist (default "Amelia Gist")
   -description string
-    A description of the gist. (default "Amelia Gist")
+        description of the gist (default "Amelia Gist")

+  -p	indicates whether the gist is public
   -public
-    Indicates whether the gist is public. (default false)
+        indicates whether the gist is public
 ```

 To create a public Gist with description "Hello World" and a file "helloworld.md" run the following: